 In any survival scenario you will need food and water in order to survive.
 When food is scarce you have to struggle and avoid starving, case in which you will do anything to get rid of hunger.
 The environment will provide you with a good source of food that might not sound so appealing at first, edible insects.
 Even if it sounds gross, relying on edible insects in order to survive is a tactic that turned out to be very efficient for many people.

-We are used to eat more than three meals a day for most of our lives and going a few hours without food is something we do not handle well.
+We are used to eat more than three meals a day for most of our lives.
+Going a few hours without food is something we do not handle well.
 Imagine going a day or two without food…

 I guarantee that by the third day you will see insects as something nutritious that can keep you and your loved ones alive in any emergency situation.